 Figure 12 shows the location of transitsupportive areas, as defined by the Transit Capacity and Quality of Service Manual.
 An area is considered to be transit-supportive (i.e., could support at least hourly fixed-route service on weekdays) if it contains 3 or more households per gross acre or 4 or more employees per acre.
-Areas shaded purple in the figure meet one or both of these criteria.
-For comparison, the area reachable within a $\frac{1}{4}$ -mile walk of a bus stop is shown in yellow.
+Figure 12 also shows areas with higher densities of 7 or more households and 10 or more employees per gross acre, which could support more frequent transit service.
+For comparison, the area reachable within a 1/4-mile walk of a bus stop is shown in yellow.
 The figure shows that every city within the RVTD service has areas beyond the current transit service corridors that potentially could support hourly fixed-route service.
-In addition, much of the northern half of Eagle Point, outside the RVTD boundary, is considered transitsupportive due to its higher residential densities.
+In addition, much of the northern half of Eagle Point, outside the RVTD boundary, is considered transit-supportive due to its higher residential densities.
 Tolo, also outside the RVTD boundary, is considered transit-supportive due to its concentration of employment.